nickdrozd/lispinc/README.md

 * .quit to quit
 * .stats to toggle stats mode
 * .info to toggle info mode
-* .step to toggel step mode (pauses between each step of the evaluator; useful in conjunction with info mode)
+* .step to toggle step mode (pauses between each step of the evaluator; useful in conjunction with info mode)
 * .debug to toggle debug mode
 * .tail to toggle tail recursion mode (turning this off is really only of any interest in conjunction with stats mode)